pixpilot/scaffoldfy/docs/TASK_TYPES.md

   file: string; // Path to file to create/overwrite
   template: string; // Template string with {{variables}}
-  condition?: string; // Optional: only execute if condition evaluates to true }
+  condition?: string; // Optional: only execute if condition evaluates to true allowCreate?: boolean; // Optional: whether to allow creating the file if it doesn't exist (default: true) }
 ```